rcalvaga/openstack-ansible/README.md

 # openstack-ansible-aap
 **Automating OpenStack - Overcloud tasks using Ansible Automation Platform**

-Access to Ansible Automation Platform Controller UI with an Administrator User.
+Access to **Ansible Automation Platform Controller UI** with an Administrator User:

 1. Create a new Execution Environment with necessary collection (**openstack.cloud**):
  - From the navigation panel, select **Administration --> Execution Environments**.